hov1417/picotcpls/README.md

-Server-side, if multiple addresses are announced to the client during the hanshake, the server must perform any next tcpls_handshake() with a configured mpjoin callback `int (*received_mpjoin_to_process)(int socket, uint8_t *connid, uint8_t *cookie)`
+Server-side, if multiple addresses are announced to the client during the hanshake, the server must perform any next tcpls_handshake() with a configured mpjoin callback `int (*received_mpjoin_to_process)(int socket, uint8_t *sessid, uint8_t *cookie)`

 `properties->received_mpjoin_to_process = &my_function;`

-TCPLS will pass the connid of the TCPLS session corresponding to the received JOIN, alongside the received one-time cookie and the socket in which this MPJOIN handshake was received.
+TCPLS will pass the sessid of the TCPLS session corresponding to the received JOIN, alongside the received one-time cookie and the socket in which this MPJOIN handshake was received.
 In this case tcpls_handshake() will return PTLS_ERROR_HANDSHAKE_IS_MPJOIN to indicate the server that this handshake wasn't from a new client.
-The server can then call `tcpls_accept(tcpls_t *tcpls, int socket, uint8_t *cookie, unint32_t transportid)` assuming it stored a mapping between connid and tcpls_t*.
+The server can then call `tcpls_accept(tcpls_t *tcpls, int socket, uint8_t *cookie, unint32_t transportid)` assuming it stored a mapping between sessid and tcpls_t*.
 This function would properly link the TCP connection to the given tcpls session if the cookie is valid.

 #### Handshake properties

-A set of handshake properties can be configured, which influences the behaviour of `tcpls_handshake()` such as connecting in 0-RTT TCP+TLS, connecting in 0-RTT in TLS only, joining an existing connection, etc.
+A set of handshake properties can be configured, which influences the behaviour of `tcpls_handshake()` such as connecting in 1-RTT TCP+TLS or joining an existing connection, etc.

-#### TCPLS 0-RTT
+#### TCPLS initial 1-RTT

 `properties->client.zero_rtt` must be set to 1 prior to calling `tcpls_handshake`.
 Besides, no connection should have been already established over the link in which the tcpls handshake is about to take place.
+This option makes TCPLS use TCP's TFO to send/receive the ClientHello/ServerHello.

 ### Adding / closing streams